PhilNel/knowledge-boardgame-assistant/games/nemesis/intruders/intruder-injuries-and-death.md

 In Nemesis, Intruder Injuries and Death are determined through a specific process involving Injury markers, Intruder Attack cards, and the Combat die.

+## How to Kill Intruders

+**This is the primary method for killing any Intruder in Nemesis.** Whether you're dealing with Larvae, Creepers, Adults, Breeders, or the Queen, all Intruders are eliminated through the injury system described below.

+The key steps are:

+1. Deal injuries to the Intruder (through combat, fire, or other means)
+2. Place Injury markers on the Intruder's base
+3. Perform the Injury Effect Check to determine if the Intruder dies

 ## Injury Effect Check

 When any Intruder suffers Injuries (for example as a result of a successful Character attack or from Fire), place the corresponding number of Injury markers on its base.